NVIDIA/aistore/api/README.md

 ##### Return
 A copy of type `cluster.Smap` containing a map of targets, a map of proxies, proxies non-eligible for primary, the current primary proxy, and the version of the cluster map

-Error from DFC in completing the request
+Error from AIStore in completing the request
 ___
 #### SetPrimaryProxy
 Given a daemonID, it sets that proxy as the primary proxy of the cluster